 - you use an online form to register for an event or training.
 Your name, address and further booking information can then be accessed by our staff and stored on our database as part of the booking process or service.
 This information may be shared with a third party if we are required to due to funding.
 If sharing your data is required this will be made clear on the booking form.

 - you register as a volunteer on our site and/or apply for volunteer opportunities.
 Your name, address and further details provided can be accessed by us and stored on our database.
-This information will be provided to host organisation when you apply for a volunteer opportunity.
+This information will be provided to the host organisation when you apply for a volunteer opportunity.

 All of the above information is processed under the lawful basis of consent.
 You will be asked to provide your consent and understanding of how the data will be used when you provide your information.